What Is Charting With A Jury in Mind & How Is It Done?

 3. Be Timely

 Record events as they happen or as soon as possible afterward.
 Ensure that entries are in chronological order to provide a clear timeline of care.
-Late entries should be clearly marked with the date and time of the actual event and the date and time of the entry, along with an explanation for the delay.
+Mark late entries clearly with the date and time of the actual event and the date and time of the entry, along with an explanation for the delay.

 4. Track Any Changes